How Do You Determine Liability in an Auto Accident?

 How Do Insurance Companies Determine Liability?

-Other than law enforcement, insurance companies also guess which party initiated the incident.
-When you file a claim, you have a claims adjuster assigned to your case.
-This person also checks out the damage to your vehicle and looks over your police report (if you received one) to establish fault.
-Additionally, your adjuster can determine whether your insurance company or the other driver’s insurance company must cover the damages.
+Insurance companies, like law enforcement, assess which driver was at fault.
+When you file a claim, a claims adjuster is assigned to review your case.
+They’ll examine the damage to your vehicle, go over any police report you received, and determine fault.
+Based on their findings, the adjuster will decide whether your insurance or the other driver’s insurance should cover the damages.

 What Are No-Fault and At-Fault Accidents?